'What did I say in class today?': Teachers feel watched under Trump's anti-DEI push

 Updated April 10, 2025 at 13:26 PM ET

-For years, Sarah Inama had a poster hanging in her Idaho classroom that encouraged her 6th grade students to be kind and inclusive with one another.
+For years, Sarah Inama had a poster hanging in her Idaho classroom that encouraged her sixth-grade students to be kind and inclusive with one another.

-"Everyone is Welcome Here," it read in bright multi-colored letters atop a row of hands with varying skin tones.
+"Everyone is welcome here," it said in bright, multicolored letters atop a row of hands with varying skin tones.

 The poster had never drawn any attention, until recently, when her principal and vice principal asked her to take it down.